kneasle/kneasle.github.io/README.md

 This repo contains the source code for my personal website, hosted at [kneasle.github.io](https://kneasle.github.io).
 Everything - content, icons, CSS/web design, etc.
-- is made from scratch by me.
-The site is built using a one-off site generator and hosted using GitHub pages.
+\- is made from scratch by me.
+The site is built using a custom one-off site generator and hosted using GitHub pages.

 ## Building